Skip to content

 DUI Defence (Art.
-379 CP): Breathalyzer & Licence
+379 CP): Breathalyser & Licence

 Driving with a blood alcohol concentration above the legal limit is one of the most common offences in Spain and, when it crosses the threshold of Art.
 379 of the Spanish Criminal Code, it stops being an administrative fine and becomes a criminal road-safety offence.
-As criminal lawyers specialised in DUI defence, in this article we explain the applicable thresholds, the real consequences and the most effective technical defence lines for challenging the breathalyzer evidence.
+As criminal lawyers specialised in DUI defence, in this article we explain the applicable thresholds, the real consequences and the most effective technical defence lines for challenging the breathalyser evidence.

 Administrative vs. Criminal Thresholds